Writing is a Business Service (in many cases)

 There is no easy path and a lot of online scams to ensnare unaware victims.
 Never pay for leads and avoid courses claiming to train you in a specific area, unless from a reputable site.
 Writing success comes from hard work and long hours.
 There is no other way.
 However, some introductory pointers can smooth the transition.
 These include but are not limited to:

-IT—as a former IT pro, I was also covered here.
-Reliable broadband, a laptop or PC with your chosen software and some office furniture are all that’s needed.
-Ensure a backup solution is in place and not to the cloud as these public services are routinely hacked.
+As a former IT pro, I was also covered here.
+You need reliable broadband, a laptop or PC with your chosen software and some office furniture .
+Ensure a backup solution is in place and not to the cloud.
+Public services are routinely hacked.
 For writing, even a memory stick will suffice.

 In conclusion, I firmly believe that freelance writers classify as entrepreneurs, with many performing all the activities of a larger company, without help from others.
-The ability to juggle assignments with content marketing, social media, research, pitching and multiple time zones makes us more versatile than office-bound counterparts in roles focusing on a single task and I think we’re better for it, adapting as technology evolves.
-Future posts will delve into the specifics of setting up a freelance writing service, tips on productivity, finding job leads, existing markets, product and service recommendations and any other areas of interest to content marketers, writers and journalists.
+The ability to juggle assignments with content marketing, social media, research, pitching and multiple time zones makes us more versatile than office-bound counterparts in roles focusing on a single task.
+I think we’re better for it, adapting as technology evolves.
+Future posts will delve into the specifics of setting up a freelance writing business.
+They’ll include tips on productivity, finding job leads, existing markets, product and service recommendations and any other areas of interest to content marketers, writers and journalists.

 Thanks for reading.
 You’re very welcome to suggest topics for future posts in the comments or to contact me directly.